 STAFF & KEY VOLUNTEERS

-Tribe Leadership Team (TLT) The TLT is a group of staff and key volunteers doing the daily work of the ministry.
+The TLT is a group of staff and key volunteers doing the daily work of the ministry.
 They are qualified to make daily working decisions for the ministry.
-Members of TLT are Tribe Kids, Tribe Youth, Prayer Team Leader, Connection Coordinator, Media Coordinator, Pastor, Worship Leader, etc. This group decides the direction of the day-to-day functions of the ministry.
+Members of TLT are Tribe Kids Coordinator, Tribe Youth, Tribe Young Adults Leader, Prayer Team Leader, Connection Coordinator, Media Coordinator, Pastor, Worship Leader, etc. This group decides the direction of the day-to-day functions of the ministry.

 For example, the TLT could decide that Tribe really needs to increase the level of excellence with Tribe’s Livestream; practically speaking, they would propose adding a third camera.

 Board of Trustees - These are the elders of the church.
 The board has a high degree of influence when it comes to financial decisions of the church.
 They vote on all sorts of matters.

 For example, in the above example concerning upgrading the Livestream, the board would vote to approve or disapprove a budget request to buy a third camera for Livestream.